jefftune/General/Tango_Card_Service_API.md

 <a name="tango_card_sdks"></a>
 ### Tango Card SDKs ###
-For those developers who do not wish to develop directly with our Tango Card API, there are several Tango Card SDKs currently available that use the Tango Card API:
+For those developers who do not wish to develop directly with our Tango Card Service API, there are several Tango Card SDKs currently available that use the Tango Card Service API:
 <ul>
     <li><a href="https://github.com/tangocarddev/TangoCard_DotNet_SDK" target="_blank">Tango Card C#/.Net 4.0 SDK</a></li>
     <li><a href="https://github.com/tangocarddev/TangoCard_PHP_SDK" target="_blank">Tango Card PHP SDK</a></li>